What do you do?

 It’s all about having fun.

 We organise our own events, large and small.
 From an informal craft workshop at someone’s home, through regular Revels, to grand feasts and international gatherings.
 Our key focus is having fun whilst recreating arts, crafts and other skills of our period.
 We cover three ‘martial’ activities – armoured combat, rapier fencing, and archery.
-We also mount a considerable range of arts and sciences, including expert and highly skilled practitioners of costuming, calligraphy, illuminations, brewing, period cooking, weaving, music, singing, and dancing.
+We also mount a considerable range of arts and crafts, including expert and highly skilled practitioners of costuming, calligraphy, illuminations, brewing, historical cooking, weaving, music, singing, and dancing.
 Locally, we sometimes gather for (non-costumed) visits to London museums and art galleries, castles and other historical sites.

 How old do I have to be to join in?